Giskard-AI/giskard/README.md

 ______________________________________________________________________

-Giskard is a Python library that **automatically detects performance issues** in AI applications.
+Giskard is a Python library that **automatically detects performance issues and evaluates** AI applications.
 The library covers LLM-based applications such as RAG agents, all the way to traditional ML models for tabular data.

+## Scan: Automatically assess your LLM-based agents for performance issues & vulnerabilities ⤵

 Issues detected include:
 - Hallucinations
 - Harmful content generation
 - Prompt injection